FloatingArrayDesign/MoorDyn/docs/usage.rst

  - T or Ten – tension (N)
  - fX, fY, fZ – net force in x/y/z direction (N)

-These can be produced at a connection object, denoted by the prefix Con#, where # is the connect number.
+These can be produced at a point object, denoted by the prefix Con#, where # is the point number.
 Or, they can be produced at a node along a line, denoted by the prefix L#N@, where # is the line number and @ is the number of the node along that line.
 For example,

- - Con3vY outputs the connection 3 y velocity,
+ - Con3vY outputs the point 3 y velocity,
  - L2N4pX outputs the line 2, node 4 x position.